 We know this sounds very simple – but as with all development work, it took a while to get right.

-What is new is that now you can have a large breakglass panel which is safe and easy to break.
+What is new is that now you can have a larger breakglass panel which is safe and easy to break.
 In the past, toughened glass was used or large pieces of plastic scored with crosses.
-Neither of these materials provide a good solution.
+The pull out panel has less compromises than the other materials.

 The new Pull Out panels do not need any further scores and are easy to break in an emergency.
 The panel pulls away cleanly from the emergency equipment making it accessible.
 There are no sharp shards.